kod3r/craftar-example-android/README.md

 			// Start the AR experience
 			mCatchoomTracking.startTracking();
 		} else {
-			// Show a message that no matches were found for this query.
+			// We found no matches with AR contents for this query.
 		}
 	}
 ```